Lundar

+Attractions and amenities

+The community is home to the Lundar Falcons, a junior "B" ice hockey team.

+The Lundar Airport is located just northwest of Lundar.

+A monument was erected in 1955 to commemorate the Icelandic pioneers of Lundar, as well as other Icelandic settlements in North America (such as Markland), who arrived in this region in 1887.

+The Lundar Museum includes four historical buildings, including a former Canadian National Railway station, an early settler’s cabin, Mary Hill School No. 987, and the Notre Dame Roman Catholic church.

+A statue of a large Canada goose is located in Lundar.
+Designed by local naturalist Lawrence King and painted by artist Marlene Magnusson Hourd, it was created using funds raised in the mid-1970s, and unveiled on May 20, 1978.

 Toponymy

 Lundar is the nominative plural indefinite of lundur "wood, grove" in Icelandic, from Old Norse lundr, same thing.
 This place-name is related through Old Norman to the Canadian Patronymic Lalonde, which is from the Norman surnames Lalonde or Delalonde, themselves from place-names in Normandy called la Londe "the grove, the wood" (Lunda in ancient documents).

 Climate

 Lundar experiences a humid continental climate (Köppen Dfb) with warm to hot summers and cold winters.
 There are two weather stations in the Lundar area reporting climate data: